pattu777/Ansible-Django/README.md

 ```

 ### TODO
+* A new role for setting up data stores like MySQL, Postgres etc.
 * Check how to run the playbook in sudo mode through ansible.cfg
 * Clone a Git repository instead of assuming it's already present on the remote server